Embassy of the Philippines, Dublin: Chancery

 The chancery of the Philippine Embassy in Dublin was first located at 77 Sir John Rogerson's Quay, a temporary chancery that operated until a permanent chancery was inaugurated at the fourth floor of Hainault House on St Stephen's Green on November 30, 2010, coinciding with Bonifacio Day.
 An open house for the Filipino community in Ireland was held two days before to celebrate the occasion.

-With the embassy's reopening, it was first headquartered at Baggot Rath House in Sandymount, near Aviva Stadium, before relocating to a temporary office space in neighboring Ballsbridge, near the Royal Dublin Society, on December 6, 2024.
+With the embassy's reopening, it was first headquartered at Baggot Rath House in Sandymount in the Dublin 4 postal district, near Aviva Stadium, before relocating to a temporary office space in neighboring Ballsbridge at Alexandra House on 3 Ballsbridge Park, near the Royal Dublin Society, on December 6, 2024.
 Two weeks later on December 19, 2024, it announced that it had begun the process of looking for a new permanent chancery.

-On April 15, 2025, the embassy released bidding documents indicating that it had leased a three-storey building on Northumberland Road in Ballsbridge to serve as its new permanent chancery.
-Although it had initially planned to vacate its current premises by April 30, 2025, new bidding documents were released indicating that it is instead set to vacate by July 30, 2025.
+On April 15, 2025, the embassy released bidding documents indicating that it had leased a three-story building on Northumberland Road in Ballsbridge to serve as its new permanent chancery.
+Although it had initially planned to vacate its current premises by April 30, 2025, this was later pushed back to July 30, 2025, and then again to August 29, 2025.
+However, documents were subsequently released showing that the chancery was no longer relocating to Northumberland Road in favor of a new location on Mount Street Upper, and the embassy announced on October 30, 2025 the opening of the new permanent chancery at 37 Mount Street Upper on November 4, 2025.